pt9999/fixlang_minilib/doc/lib/text/regexp/regexp_pattern.md

 ## module RegExpPattern

+Character class and Pattern parser.
 This is internal module of `RegExp`.

-Character class and Pattern parser

 ### type CharClass